 Trial set for Greenpeace activists in P&G protest

-CINCINNATI (AP) — With only one of nine Greenpeace activists willing to accept a plea deal, a judge on Thursday set a trial date for the other eight on felony charges in an eye-catching protest at Procter & Gamble's headquarters in downtown Cincinnati.
+CINCINNATI (AP) — A trial date has been set in October for eight of nine Greenpeace activists facing felony charges for an eye-catching protest at Procter & Gamble's headquarters in downtown Cincinnati.

-The defendants are charged in a March 4 protest in which activists slipped into P&G and hung banners criticizing palm oil supplies that Greenpeace links to rainforest destruction.
-A helicopter filmed as one costume-wearing activist hung from a line strung between the two towers.
+The activists are charged with burglary and vandalism for a March 4 protest in which they slipped into P&G and displayed huge banners from towers criticizing palm oil supplies used by the consumer products company that Greenpeace links to rainforest destruction.